aspose-slides/Aspose.Slides-API-References/content/java/english/com.aspose.slides/markdownimagesavinghandler/_index.md

 ```

 Invoked for each non-SVG image (bitmap or metafile) during Markdown export.
-Return true to use the specified  link , or false to apply the default saving logic.
+Return true to use the specified link, or false to apply the default saving logic.

 **Parameters:**
 | Parameter | Type | Description |